 Issue/Design Element: Roof Forms Requirement: Policy No. 7.2.1 - Residential Design Elements Roof pitch to be between 30-45 degrees.
 Applicant's Proposal: 6 degree skillion roof.
-Design Principles: Policy No. 7.2.1 - Residential Design Elements BDPC 3 (i) The roof of a building is to be designed so that: It does not unduly increase the bulk of the building; In areas with recognised streetscape value it complements the existing streetscape character and the elements that contribute to this character; and It does not cause undue overshadowing of adjacent properties and open space.
-Summary of Applicant's Justification: Officer Technical Comment: Charles Street is a street transitioning from low to medium density development.
+Design Principles: Policy No. 7.2.1 - Residential Design Elements BDPC 3 (i) The roof of a building is to be designed so that: • It does not unduly increase the bulk of the building; • In areas with recognised streetscape value it complements the existing streetscape character and the elements that contribute to this character; and • It does not cause undue overshadowing of adjacent properties and open space.
+Summary of Applicant's Justification: The use of a skillion roof adds variation to both the northern and southern elevations achieving solar passive principles whilst reducing height lines.
+Officer Technical Comment: Charles Street is a street transitioning from low to medium density development.
 There is little consistency of built form and roof shapes between older and newer developments.
 The proposed roof form is acceptable.

-Required by Legislation: Yes Required by City of Vincent Policy: Yes Consultation Period: 29 July 2015 5 - 18 August 2015 Comments Received: One objection Water Corpo on to the proposal and one letter of a pration. dvice from the
+Required by Legislation: Yes Required by City of Vincent Policy: Yes Consultation Period: 29 July 2015 - 18 August 2015 Comments Received: One objection Water Corpo on to the proposal and one letter of acoration. dvice from the